r-duh/MuXTalk/README.md

                         Name of the input gene regulatory network (GRN).
                         Please note that this must be the same as the name preceding '_edges.csv' in the GRN edgelist.
+  --input_GRN_ID_format INPUT_GRN_ID_FORMAT
+                        ID format for the input GRN.
+Specify 'Gene_Symbol' or 'Entrez' depending on the input data.
+Default is 'Gene_Symbol'.
+  --input_PPI INPUT_PPI
+                        Name of the input protein-protein interaction (PPI) network.
+Please note that this must be the same as the name preceding '_edges.csv' in the PPI edgelist.
+  --input_PPI_ID_format INPUT_PPI_ID_FORMAT
+                        ID format for the input PPI.
+Specify 'Gene_Symbol' or 'Entrez' depending on the input data.
+Default is 'Gene_Symbol'.
   --MuXTalk_method MUXTALK_METHOD
                         MuXTalk method to be used: The two valid options are 'MuXTalk_between' and 'MuXTalk_shortest'.
-  --get_n GET_N         Number of randomized instances to be retrieved from
+  --get_n [GET_N]       Number of randomized instances to be retrieved from
                         the ensemble.
-For memory efficiency, get_n=100 is recommended.
+For memory efficiency, the default value is set to 100.
-  --get_randomly GET_RANDOMLY
+  --get_randomly [GET_RANDOMLY]
                         Option to retrieve randomized networks in order or randomly.
 Default value is True.
-  --sp_threshold SP_THRESHOLD
+  --sp_threshold [SP_THRESHOLD]
                         The shortest path threshold to be used in MuXTalk.
 The valid options are 'None', '1', or '2'.
+Default is '1'.
-  --parquet PARQUET     Option to output the MuXTalk results as a .parquet
+  --parquet [PARQUET]   Option to output the MuXTalk results as a .parquet
                         file.
 False (default) outputs .csv files.
 ```